-The financial statements of Attitude Property Ltd (the "Company" or "APL") for the year ended June 30, 2023 were authorised for issue in accordance with a board meeting of the Directors on 18 September 2023 The Company is a public company incorporated on July 04, 2013 and domiciled in Mauritius.
+Attitude Property Ltd (the "Company" or "APL") is a public company incorporated on July 04, 2013 and domiciled in Mauritius.
 Its registered office is situated at NWT Secretarial Services Limited, 7th floor, Dias Pier Building, Le Caudan Waterfront, Port Louis.
 Its holding company is Attitude Hospitality Ltd, a company incorporated in Mauritius.